How to Sell a Problem Property

 At times, landlords can be challenged by difficult and even anti-social tenants.

 It’s always best to vet tenants thoroughly before they move in and have a legally binding tenancy agreement.
+This can help alleviate most problems.

 If things get worse, you may need to consider evicting the tenant.
 This can be difficult and expensive.
 You must follow legal procedures correctly or it could delay the process.